 We are hoping that if an influencer asks their loyal audience to buy a product or service, they will trust the recommendation.

 Digital marketers have found a plethora of uses for influence, whether it’s a specific pay for posting that many are familiar with, collaboration on a product, or guest authoring on a company blog.

 Brands may partner with celebrities, sites or others who are considered experts in their field, who share similar values.
-Keep continuing your reading on the article what is digital marketing?

 The brand can then reach the followers of these influencers with branded content and offers.
 Many marketers have found success with influencer marketing.

 With 9 out of 10 noting that it was the same or better than the other channels they used.

 Additionally, 1 in 2 women made a purchase decision based on the recommendation of an influential person.

 Here’s an example of influencer marketing.
 GoPro partnered with Loki, a Colorado-based influencer whose followers include many outdoor enthusiasts.